harimachavarapu/forecasting-using-exponetial-smoothing/README.md

 # forecasting-using-exponetial-smoothing
-Optimization of Supply Chain Management
+#Optimization of Supply Chain Management

 business problem - Logistic company is facing lots of losses due to irregular demand of their sales

 business objective - to reduce loss

+A holt winter expontential smoothing model is build to predict the future sales so that the cilent can avoid looses
+#EDA
-A holt winter expontential smoothing model is build to predict the future sales so that the cilent can avoid looses As part of EDA is used basic excel and combined data into months by adding all days in that month.
+As part of EDA is used basic excel and combined data into months by adding all days in that month.
 After doing that I taken that data and started building model.

-MODEL BUILDING:
+#MODEL BUILDING:

 The model is built in Python and uses the following libraries: Pandas, Numpy, Statsmodels, and Streamlit.
 The purpose of the model is to perform time series forecasting using the Exponential Smoothing method.